-Never use a wet mop to clean your timber floor.
-The only SOHO Living doesn't cover damage to your roof caused thing you should use is the micro-fibre mop provided. by storms or foot traffic.
-It also doesn't cover any interior To re-order, contact the supplier directly. damage caused by subsequent leaks.
+SOHO Living doesn't cover damage to your roof caused by storms or foot traffic.
+It also doesn't cover any interior damage caused by subsequent leaks.
 SOHO Living recommends that you inspect your roof after storms and after any tradesperson has been on the roof.
-For Glass Splashbacks And Mirrors example, after the installation of solar panels.
+For example, after the installation of solar panels.